 It’s no secret that Shipshewana is one of the coolest places in Northern Indiana.
 This town of less than 700 people welcomes one and half million visitors per year!
 Search for treasures and put your bargaining skills to the test at one of the Midwest’s largest flea markets.
 Take a step back in time and experience Shipshewana’s scenic countryside on a horse and buggy ride.
 Bring a taste of the Amish life home with expertly crafted handmade goods, freshly baked treats, and much more.

 Head to the Shipshewana Quilt Festival in June to see impressive examples of handiwork from around the United States.
-At Dutch Creek Farm Animal Park, you’ll see some exotic animals and have a chance to feed the monkeys at the petting zoo.
-Take in a Broadway-style show at the Blue Gate Theatre or get your deep-dish fix at East of Chicago Pizza.
+At Dutch Creek Farm Animal Park, you’ll see some exotic animals up close from a wagon, and have a chance to feed the monkeys at the petting zoo.
+Take in a Broadway-style show, music concert or comedy act at the Blue Gate Theatre or a variety of events, including rodeos and seasonal shows at the MEC.
+Be sure to get your homemade pretzel at JoJo’s in the Davis Mercantile, and visit the 1906 Dentzel Carousel with hand-carved farm animals on the top floor.

 Outdoor Adventure in Indiana’s Cool North